Baby sunhat pattern with ruffles and ties

 Take out any basting stitches that show (yikes, I had a lot on this one …that’s what I get for sewing fast during naps).

-Attach hat crown to the brim
+Step 5.
+Attach sun hat crown to the brim

 Pin the crown onto the brim, right sides together matching seams.
 Sew around the crown to attach it to the brim.